 Frame and Gears

-Whether you choose a traditional touring bike, mountain bike or hybrid, there are a few things to keep in mind about your bike.
+Whether you choose a traditional touring bike, such as one from Co-Motion Cycles or Bike Friday, or a mountain bike or hybrid, there are a few things to keep in mind about your bike.
 It needs to be light but feel solid, and it must have 21 gears or more: you’ll invariably have to ride up tiring hills and will want to put the bike into a very low gear.

 Additionally, the frame needs to have holes, or “eyelets,” that allow you to fasten a rack to the frame in front and back.
 You won’t be able to use panniers, or saddlebags, without a rack, so the eyelets are crucial.
 Also make sure the frame has one or two water bottle holders already attached-you’ll need them.